bgsoftware/company-site/_posts/2019-06-13-software-security.md

 ---
 layout      : post
-title       : "Security And Your Software: Are You Safe?" description : How to find out if you’re not. image       : 2019-06-13-security-and-your-software-are-you-safe.jpg author      : John Scott
+title       : "Security and Your Software: Are You Safe?" description : How to find out if you’re not. image       : 2019-06-13-security-and-your-software-are-you-safe.jpg author      : John Scott